Blended families can face numerous challenges, but one issue you can certainly avoid is your estate distribution upon your death.

-Leaving your spouse to take care of inheritance.
-Without a will to specify who gets what, the surviving spouse could favor their own children over nonbiological children.
-They could choose to gift away assets outside of the family.
-They could run into problems with creditors and debtors who liquidate assets to pay off debt.
-They could remarry and accidentally disinherit the children from the previous marriage — meaning your assets would go to your spouse’s new partner and not to your children.
+Without a will to specify who gets what, the surviving spouse could favor their own children over non-biological children.
+They could choose to gift away assets outside of your family.
+They could even run into problems with creditors and need to sell off assets to pay your remaining debt.
+And they could remarry and accidentally disinherit the children from the previous marriage — meaning your assets would go to your spouse’s new partner and not to your children.

-- What happens to my separate and commingled assets should I die and my spouse remarries?
+- What happens to my separate and commingled assets if I die and my spouse remarries?

 - Do I want my children to wait until both my spouse and I die to inherit?